pashneal/frands/README.md

-# strands-clone
+# Frands
-A quick experimental prototype of Strands from the NYT using a Rust backend and a SvelteKit frontend
+A quick experimental prototype of a game inspired by Strands from the NYT using a Rust backend and a SvelteKit frontend